hylkepostma/windowsservice/README.md

 ## Usage

-For some interactions with a Windows service you might need adminstrative rights, so you need to use an elevated command line interface.
+For some interactions with a Windows service, you may need administrative privileges, so you must use an elevated command line interface.

 All the arguments and options can be listed by calling the module: